theanshulcode/Anshul-Srivastava/README.md

 -  Pre-Final Year Undergrad Student majoring in Computer Science and Engineering with Specialization in Big Data Analytics.
--  Research Intern at The University of Queensland, Australia.
+-  Ex-Research Intern at The University of Queensland, Australia.
--  Data Science Intern at The Neuro Labs.
 -  I’m currently working on Machine Learning, Artificial Intelligence and Deep Learning.
 -  Exploring areas Machine Learning, Big Data Analytics & Data Science.